SpeedyCraftah/speedy-os/README.md

 # speedy-os
 A hobby operating system.
-Learning C++ and operating systems indepth while at it!
+Learning C++ and operating systems indepth while at it.

+**Works on real hardware!*

 WIP